onflow/flow-js-testing/docs/examples/metadata.md

 # Complex Arguments
-In this example we will pass `{String:String}` dictionary and display log it out.
+In this example we will pass `{String:String}` dictionary and log it out.

 ```javascript
 import path from "path";